 A tethered horse is one that's restrained with a rope, chain, strap or cord to stop it from moving outside a certain radius.
 Seeing a tethered horse can be worrying, and it's one of the most common equine welfare issues our inspectors deal with.
 We've historically received around 5,000 complaints about tethered horses per year.

-Tethering is not specifically illegal in itself however, we don't recommend tethering as a viable way to keep a horse.
+Tethering is not specifically illegal in itself.
+However, we don't recommend it as a viable way to keep a horse.

-If a horse needs to be tethered in order to have access to grazing, it must only be for short periods of time.
-For the remainder of the day the horse should have access to shelter, and a space to run free and interact freely with other horses.
+If a horse needs to be tethered in order to have access to grazing, it should only be for short periods of time.
+For the remainder of the day, the horse should have access to shelter, and a space to run free and interact freely with other horses.
 Learn more about the right environment for keeping horses.

-Tethered horses cannot safely enjoy the natural company and interaction with other horses that they need, especially regarding physical interactions such as mutual grooming.
+Tethered horses can't safely enjoy the natural company and interaction with other horses that they need, especially physical interactions such as mutual grooming.

 There are obvious health and welfare issues around tethering horses, including the dangers of entanglement and injury involved with attaching a chain or rope to a horse and leaving it constrained.
-For example, the horse is at risk of injury from entanglement.
-Long term grazing the same ground repeatedly can lead to a dangerously high worm burden.
-Attacks on tethered horses by dogs and people are also, sadly, becoming common.
+Long-term grazing on the same ground repeatedly can also lead to a higher than normal presence of worms, or worm burden, which can be dangerous.

-When a horse is alarmed, his instinct is to run away.
-When a tethered horse is frightened, this natural flight instinct cannot be fulfilled.
-This is a very basic denial of the freedom to behave normally, and may increase the horse’s fear.
+When horses are alarmed, their instinct is to run away.
+When a tethered horse is frightened, they can't do this.
+This is a very basic denial of the freedom to behave normally, and may make the horse more frightened.
 A tethered horse will also be unable to roll freely and safely in a chosen spot.

 If you're concerned about a tethered horse who does not appear to have access to food or drink and/or looks in poor condition please report.